Admer456/bodot-poc/README.md

 * Everything **works** outside the Godot Editor as an exported projects, which is the most important part.

 The only remaining questions are about audio, UI and interacting with Godot's `RenderingServer` to maybe directly draw surfaces from a custom UI system (e.g. somebody may want a lightweight HTML/CSS solution).
+Godot's existing UI system is pretty good, custom UI is just a thing of curiosity.

 Soon I'll start working on a more serious prototype, with more proper code and a design doc as a guideline.